sumeet-bansal/lighthouse/README.md

 + property searches within the database to see the locations and values of that property
 + an extremely scalable and extensible program architecture

 The command-line application features full-fledged help pages with detailed information about each individual command (e.g. purpose, usage).
-More specific information on the usage of each modular component of Lighthouse can be found within the help pages of the command-line application or [the v1.3.0 demo presentation](https://docs.google.com/presentation/d/1711yUaoKp8omFTRhEUGPJnlApA5UuHwN2WRJ2gde3c0/pub?start=true&loop=false&delayms=3000).
+More specific information on the usage of each modular component of Lighthouse can be found within the help pages of the command-line application or [the v1.4.0 demo presentation](https:/docs.google.com/presentation/d/1711yUaoKp8omFTRhEUGPJnlApA5UuHwN2WRJ2gde3c0/pub?start=true&loop=false&delayms=3000).
 More specific information on the architecture and modular program design can be found below.

 ## Architecture and Pipeline
-Lighthouse was developed entirely within Java and utilizes the MongoDB API significantly.
-The complementary [`crawler` collection](https://github.com/sumeet-bansal/crawler) was developed as a collection of both regular scripts and wrappers for Java applications and heavily utilizes the ZooKeeper API.
+Lighthouse was developed entirely within Java and utilizes the [SQLite-JDBC API](https://github.com/xerial/sqlite-jdbc) significantly.
+The complementary [`crawler` collection](https:/github.com/sumeet-bansal/crawler) was developed as a collection of both regular scripts and wrappers for Java applications and heavily utilizes the ZooKeeper API.

 ## Set Up
-__Lighthouse requires having [MongoDB](https://www.mongodb.com/) and JRE 1.8 installed__.
+__Lighthouse requires having JRE 1.8 installed__.
 It can be run as a command-line executable:
-1. Ensure [MongoDB](https://www.mongodb.com/) and JRE 1.8 is installed on the machine.
+1. Ensure JRE 1.8 is installed on the machine.
-2. Run `mongod.exe` to ensure a working MongoDB connection.
-3. Navigate to the directory containing the executable.
+2. Navigate to the directory containing the executable.
-4. Run the following command: `java -jar lighthouse-1.3.0.jar`.
+3. Run the following command: `java -jar lighthouse-1.4.0.jar`.
 From here, the application help pages are sufficiently detailed to run Lighthouse.

-The [`prereq-installer.sh` script](https://github.com/sumeet-bansal/lighthouse/blob/master/scripts/prereq-installer.sh) for *Nix systems can ensure all Lighthouse prerequisites are installed on stable LTS releases of [Ubuntu](https://www.ubuntu.com/).
-The [`addon-installer.sh` script](https://github.com/sumeet-bansal/lighthouse/blob/master/scripts/addon-installer.sh) installs useful programs to enhance Lighthouse, e.g. [tabview](https://github.com/TabViewer/tabview), a command-line CSV viewer.
+The [`prereq-installer.sh` script](https:/github.com/sumeet-bansal/lighthouse/blob/master/scripts/prereq-installer.sh) for \*Nix systems can ensure all Lighthouse prerequisites are installed on stable LTS releases of [Ubuntu](https:/www.ubuntu.com/).
+The [`addon-installer.sh` script](https:/github.com/sumeet-bansal/lighthouse/blob/master/scripts/addon-installer.sh) installs useful programs to enhance Lighthouse, e.g. [tabview](https:/github.com/TabViewer/tabview), a command-line CSV viewer.

 ## Generating Configuration Files
-The `crawler` program acts as a complement to the 'lighthouse' diagnostic suite and can be found [here](https://github.com/sumeet-bansal/crawler).
+The `crawler` program acts as a complement to the 'lighthouse' diagnostic suite and can be found [here](https:/github.com/sumeet-bansal/crawler).
 Crawler retrieves and generates various server configuration files (e.g. .properties, .config, .yaml) from individual dev environments and populates user-specified root directories.

 ### Generating ZooKeeper Files
 __Generating ZooKeeper files requires having JRE 1.8 installed.__
-Crawler works with the ZooKeeper API to generate full .properties files for all fabrics within a given dev environment.
+Crawler works with the ZooKeeper API to generate full `.properties` files for all fabrics within a given dev environment.
 It generates a directory for the given dev environment within the root directory, and then, given a path within ZooKeeper to follow, it creates nested directories for each fabric within that ZooKeeper path.
-Within those fabric directories, it creates another directory named `common`, under which the .properties files can be found for each fabric.
-Furthermore, certain branches can be excepted from the general `server.properties` file for readability--these excepted branches are then given their own file named `server.<branch>.properties`.
+Within those fabric directories, it creates another directory named `common`, under which the `.properties` files can be found for each fabric.
+Furthermore, certain branches can be excepted from the general `server.properties` file for readability&mdash;these excepted branches are then given their own file named `server.<branch>.properties`.
 Detailed usage statements can be found in the application help pages, but as an example, this command creates a directory `dev` within `C:/Users/user/root` and populates it with the fabrics found within `/alcatrazproperties/2.5` of the host IP `127.0.0.1`:

 ```
 ~$ java -jar ADS_v1.1.jar zk generate 127.0.0.1 /alcatrazproperties/2.5 C:/Users/user/root dev blacklist purge